 Events Dashboard

-From the Quality Events page, users can quickly create new Events with the prominent button.
-They can also filter events based on Event type, Status, Product, etc. to view a targeted list of Events.
-Or they can switch to the Tasks sub-page and filter for tasks.
+Users can quickly create new Events from the Events page with the prominent Create event button.
+They can also use the search bar to search by ID or keyword or filter events based on Event type, Status, Product, etc., to view a targeted list of Events.
+Or they can switch to the Tasks sub-page and search or filter for tasks.

 Next Step